dtk/dtk-docs-v1/components.md

 # Dtk Components

 Dtk components are the base building blocks that are composed to form logic to deploy, configure and manage applications and services.
 A component can refer to anything that can be deployed, managed, or discovered in a cloud or internal data center.
-Some typical things components refer to are
+Some typical things components can refer to are

 * A package that gets installed on a node and then configured and services started/stopped if applicable
 * A resource in a cloud service, such as a vpc subnet, kinesis stream or lambda function for AWS